 (To learn more about foreclosure in Massachusetts, visit our Massachusetts Foreclosure Law Center.)

-While Massachusetts does not have a statewide foreclosure mediation program, the cities of Lynn, Lawrence, and Springfield have implemented ordinances that require banks to participate in a face-to-face mediation with homeowners to attempt to find a way to avoid foreclosure.
+While Massachusetts does not have a statewide foreclosure mediation program, the cities of Lynn, Lawrence, Worcester, and Springfield passed ordinances requiring banks to participate in a face-to-face mediation with homeowners to attempt to find a way to avoid foreclosure.

-This is how the process works under these ordinances:
+This is how the process was designed to work under these ordinances:

 City notice of mediation to homeowner.
 Then, the city will notify the borrower of his or her rights under the mediation ordinance.

 Mediation conference scheduled.
-The mediation conference will be scheduled no later than 30 days after the borrower receives the notice of the right to cure (for homeowners in the city of Lynn) and no later than 45 days after the borrower receives the notice of the right to cure (for homeowners in the cities of Lawrence and Springfield).
+The mediation conference would then be scheduled no later than 30 days after the borrower receives the notice of the right to cure (for homeowners in the city of Lynn) and no later than 45 days after the borrower receives the notice of the right to cure (for homeowners in the cities of Lawrence, Worcester, and Springfield).

-Mediation Laws Face a Court Challenge from Banks
+The Mediation Ordiances Face Multiple Court Challenge from Banks

 How to Find the City Ordinances